Pros and Cons of Having Kids Run a Lemonade Stand

 - Weather: The success of the lemonade stand will also be based on the weather.
 On a hot day, sales should be high.
 On a rainy day, it's probably best to skip the sale.

 - Limited pay: While a lemonade stand is fun, and can be very profitable for the day, there is limited potential for total income over time.
-If your child plans to use the summer to earn money for a large purchase, he might want to explore other jobs for kids to supplement his pay.
+If your child plans to use the summer to earn money for a large purchase, he might want to explore other jobs to supplement his pay.

 What Kids Learn About Money

 - Profit and loss: Your child will learn a very valuable lesson about pricing.
-The price of his lemonade will determine how much he or she can sell, if he will recover his investment in ingredients, and the amount of profit.
+The price of his lemonade will determine how much he or she can sell if he will recover his investment in ingredients, and the amount of profit.

 - Making business decisions: Your child, as the business operator, will be forced to make many of the management decisions for his business.
 He'll learn that his decisions ultimately impact the success of the business.